What Credit Card can you get with Poor Credit?

 This card is one of the best secured credit cards available because it is one of the rare cards without an annual fee, balance transfer fee, or foreign transaction fee.
 Plus, after you manage the account responsibly, you can qualify for credit limit increases on the card without adding more money to your deposit.
 As is typical with credit cards for poor credit, the APR is high.
 However, you can avoid paying interest when you use the card if you are diligent in paying your balance in full every month.
 There are also no rewards if you would rather get a little back while you build your credit.

-primor Secured Visa Gold offers a few different secured cards, but the Secured Visa Gold charges one of the lowest APRs you’ll find with any card for poor credit.
-This card requires a deposit of at least $200, which is held in an interest bearing savings account while your card account is open.
-The annual fee is $49, and the APR is a fixed rate of 9.99%, which means you don’t have to worry about the rate increasing or changing.
+Green Dot primor® Mastercard® Classic Secured Credit Card charges one of the lowest APRs you’ll find with any card for poor credit.
+This card requires a deposit of at least $200, which is held in an interest-bearing savings account while your card account is open.
+The annual fee is $39, and the APR is a fixed rate of 13.99% (F), which means you don’t have to worry about the rate increasing or changing.
 There are also no credit checks with this card.

 This card is great for building credit without any credit checks for approval.
 It comes with a low fixed interest rate that can help you save money, and your security deposit earns interest.
 Once you have built your credit rating and close the account, you will get a little bit more out of your deposit than what you started with.
 In exchange for these benefits, however, this card has an annual fee that you will pay every year as a cardholder.